 Mask requirements

-Masks or protective face coverings are required for all guests and employees.
+Masks or protective face coverings are NOT required for all guests who have been fully vaccinated per the CDC guidelines May 2021.

 Antelope Canyon